MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-low-privilege-monitoring.md

 ## Agentless Monitoring

-[Applicable to SQL Server on Windows and on Linux.]
+[Applicable to SQL Server on Windows and on Linux]

 This section explains how to configure low-privilege agentless monitoring.